Since this is Father’s Day, I’d like to take a minute to honor the dads out there. You guys ROCK being a daddy. You’re incredible!

 This means less time spent worrying about a sick infant.
 There won’t be as many sleepless nights of staying up with a feverish, vomiting baby.
 It also means missing fewer days of work because you can’t send a contagious kid to daycare.

-Another bonus to having a healthier baby is that there are less germs to be spread to dear old daddy!
+Another bonus to having a healthier baby is that there are fewer germs to be spread to dear old daddy!

 2 Healthier partner in the long run